Elession/pwn-challenges/Challenges/PIEfect/solution/README.md

 ### What can we do??
 While PIE makes exploits inconvenient, there are workarounds.
 This is because PIE uses **relative addressing**.
 This means offsets between all instructions & functions of the binary are **fixed**.

 For example, if difference in offset between `main` function and `function1` function is 3, it will stay as 3 even with PIE enabled.
+(In short, if I know where `main` is located, I just need to do `main+3` to locate `function1`)

 From a bigger perspective, it means if we can figure out the **base address**, we can still access any functions using offsets instead.